niaeashes/ultramarine/README.md

 Our goal is to:

 - Lightweight and compact.
+- Allows expressions likes functional composition.

+But Ultramarine is not:

-- Allows for functional composition of classes.
+- **Pure** FRP Framework (Swift is not for functional programing)
-- Minimal utility methods.

 # Basic